-Resources-For health ministries resources, see Notes, #11, pp. 175, 176.
+Resources-For health ministries resources, see Notes, #12, p.
+182.

 Music

 Selecting Music Coordinators-The church should take great care in selecting music leaders, choosing only those who are thoroughly consecrated and provide appropriate music for all church worship services and meetings.
 Secular music or that of a questionable nature should never be introduced into our services.